They come and go seemingly without warning.

 I rarely experience severe hunger.
 As long as I eat the right foods for my body, and I eat enough, I don’t encounter such unpleasantness.
 With that being said, I do occasionally crave chocolate, ice cream and other high energy foods, especially in times of heavy physical training.

 Cravings cannot be fully eliminated as they are a natural response to acute or chronic conditions.
-By eating right and adhering to a few basic lifestyle principles, however, you can greatly reduce their frequency and intensity.
+By eating better and adhering to a few basic lifestyle principles, however, you can greatly reduce their frequency and intensity.

 Eating is essential to our survival.
 But more than that, it plays a leading role in our social lives and mental well-being.
 The pleasures associated with eating and the concomitant social experiences have brought people together for millennia.